 With new technology comes the need to create customer awareness.

 When looking to switch from diesel to RNG, Whittaker says the first step is getting awareness of both the new technology and the partnerships required to make it happen.
-Fleets that are looking to switch face two key steps toward adoption: getting driver buy-in and customer feedback.
+Fleets that are looking to make the switch face two key steps toward adoption: getting driver buy-in and customer feedback.

 2027 CARB, EPA standards create more opportunities for X15N